ZJONSSON/instinct.js/README.md

 ```

 ### `instinct.fact = {}`
 Key value dictionary of facts.
 Facts can be user supplied, determined by logic functions or both.
 Any fact that exists will prevent execution of logic by same name.

 ### `instinct.process = {}`
 Internal object that keeps track of logic functions that are currently running.
 Any requests to logic that is executing will simply attach their callback to the process object to prevent multiple executions.

 ## Hints and tips

+* By defining logic object as the `Window` object, all global functions and variables are made available.

 * Complex tree of "knowledge spaces" can be created with multiple instinct object that refer to one another inside respective logic functions